Jean28518/writer-iec/README.md

 Simple script for writing values to iec servers.

 # Build Instructions on unix systems:
-- Download lastest version of libiec61850.tar.gz and extract it.
+- Download lastest version of libiec61850.tar.gz and extract it: https://libiec61850.com/downloads/
 - Download the required version of mbedtls (can be found in README.md of libiec archive): https://github.com/ARMmbed/mbedtls/releases
 - Install required packages with e.g. `apt install build-essential gcc `
 - Extract libiec.tar.gz and mbedtls.zip